Has your pet ball python escaped its enclosure?

 If you have other pets in the house (especially cats), make sure to keep them away from the area your snake may be.

-Some pets can prove to be a threat to loose snakes, so if possible, keep them outside until you find your ball python.
+Some pets can prove to be a threat to loose snakes, so if possible, keep them outside until you find your ball python – unless you suspect your ball python is already outside.

-And if you leave the house, always lock your pets in a secure room where you know your ball python isn’t hiding.
+And if you leave the house, always lock your pets in a safe room where you know your ball python isn’t hiding.

 Let Neighbors Know